 Whatever your preference, we can guarantee that you’ll want to visit these eight.

-FIND DELICIOUS PATISSERIES IN PARIS HERE
+FIND THE BEST BAKERIES IN PARIS

 With skills passed down from father to son, Sébastien Gaudard has gained a reputation for being an alchemist of sweets.
 Lauded as the “Tom Ford” of pastry, Gaudard also dabbles in chocolate-making, ice-cream and other confectionery.
 The glass cases of his two stores are lined with rows of cream-filled and fruit-topped cakes with christened names such as Mont Blanc, Paris-Brest, Yarrow (mille-feuille), Saint Honoré and Rum Baba.
 Shelves are stacked with clear cellophane encasing an array of sweets and biscuits.
 If you choose to visit the Tuileries location, sink into one of the plush velvet armchairs in the Salon de Thé and savour the crispy, flaky pastry.

 Established and owned by the renowned pastry chef Michel Galloyer, the bakery chain operates throughout France and now has stores in Japan, China, Russia and the Middle East.
 We found this branch of Le Grenier à Pain during our Christmas visit to Paris.
 The scene that greets you inside is mind-boggling and the days before Christmas did not allow time for ogling.
 Rows of traditional éclairs, tarte tatin, madeleines and other pastry creations gleam at you seductively.
 It is a devastatingly difficult decision to make but we satisfied ourselves with a chocolate éclair and a brioche au sucre.
 The branches also make and sell a variety of long-shelf items such as cookies, homemade jam, boxes of caramels and meringues.
-Closed Tuesdays and Wednesdays.

 TIP: Take your sweet treats a short walk down the road and sit in the park opposite Le mur des je t’aime.